 Photo credit: Carles Oliver, Barcelona Birding Point

 5).
-Personalised Photography Tour, Bunica Maria, Romania
+Personalised Wildlife Photography Holiday, Bunica Maria, Romania

 This trip to the delta of the River Danube in Romania can be tailored to your exact requirements, and it consists of a number of different birdwatching tours that also offer photography opportunities.
 All of these can allow you to not only hone your camera skills for animal shots, but to also provide you with a unique landscape photography experience as the Danube runs through some of Europe’s most striking countryside.
 Your expert guides will ask for your feedback before planning routes for the following day, so you really feel that the whole holiday has a personal touch.